Henry Litolff: Works

 The only one of Litolff's compositions still performed at all regularly is the somewhat Mendelssohnian scherzo from the Fourth Concerto Symphonique, although his music was admired by Franz Liszt and he was the dedicatee of Liszt's own First Piano Concerto.
+Peter Donohoe recorded four of the concertos symphoniques for Hyperion.
 Tingyue Jiang began recording some of his solo piano music in 2023.

 Litolff's Drame symphonique No. 1 Maximilien Robespierre, Op.
 55, was one of the works conducted on Christmas Eve 1925 by Yuri Fayer at the Bolshoi Theatre in Moscow to accompany the world's first showing of Sergei Eisenstein's film Battleship Potemkin.